Your cart is currently empty!

 Vermicomposting is not as complicated as it sounds: with just a few ingredients, you can concoct a mutually beneficial mini ecosystem in your home.
 This method involves some wiggler worms and is a common solution for food waste in small homes or apartments.
 Before you eliminate this option because of an aversion to these little critters, they have been known to produce “liquid gold” for gardens and are ideal for breaking down your scraps.
 Rather than send your food waste to landfill, why not treat these little guys to your leftover remnants?

 This method involves a tiered system which you can purchase or make yourself.
-Once the worms eat all of the scraps, it will drop to the bottom pan.
+Once the worms eat all of the scraps, the byproduct will drop to the bottom pan.
 The worms will crawl their way up throughout the layers and continue to eat up the scraps.
 The resulting substance is extremely nutrient-dense that you can use for plants indoors or outdoors!

 Basic Ingredients: